rytsikau/ee.Yrewind/README.md

 To save 1 hour of the stream from 04:55AM to 05:55AM on May 5, 2020, at 720p, to specified directory:
 >     yrewind -url=9Auq9mYxFEE -start=20200505:0455 -resolution=720 -output='d:\Saved_streams\'

-To save 90 minutes of the stream, starting from half an hour ago, at the highest available resolution, then play the saved video:
+To save 90 minutes of the stream, starting from half an hour ago, at the highest available resolution:
->     yrewind -u=9Auq9mYxFEE -s=-30 -d=90 -r=9999 -e=*output*
+>     yrewind -u=9Auq9mYxFEE -s=-30 -d=90 -r=9999

 <br>